Getting Started with Self-Hosted XAI Router

 docker-compose -f docker-compose.yml up -d

-This command will automatically pull the required images and start the complete XAI Router service stack according to the definitions in the docker-compose.yml
+This command will automatically pull the required images and start the complete XAI Router service stack as defined in the docker-compose.yml

 file.
-After the services are started, you can check the status of all containers using the docker-compose ps
+After the services start, you can check the status of all containers with the docker-compose ps

 command.

-The core service stack mainly includes the following three components listening on internal server ports:
+The core service stack includes the following three components listening on internal ports:

 3443